Intermediate-mass black hole binary parameter estimation with next-generation ground-based detector networks: Methods and setup

 \subsection{Parameter space exploration}

-~ Several different mechanisms to form IMBHs have been proposed in the literature.
-Since our goal is to assess how well we can constrain the parameters of IMBH binaries with XG detectors, instead of focusing on a specific formation scenario we perform an agnostic parameter scan.
+~ Several IMBH formation mechanisms have been proposed in the literature.
+Our goal is to assess how well we can constrain the parameters of IMBH binaries with XG detectors, so we do not focus on specific formation scenarios, but we perform an agnostic parameter scan.

 Assuming quasicircular binaries with aligned spins, an IMBH binary system is characterized by an 11-dimensional parameter vector

 Here, $m_{i}$ are the source-frame masses of the binary components, $\chi_{i,z}$ denotes the magnitudes of the component spins (assumed to be aligned with the binary's orbital angular momentum), $z$ is the redshift, $\iota$ is the inclination angle, $\alpha$, $\delta$ and $\psi$ are the right ascension, declination and polarization angles, $\phi_c$ is the coalescence phase, and $t_c$ is the coalescence time.